 Mina completed an MSc in Sustainable Building: Performance and Design in 2009 at the School of Architecture, where she also completed the RIBA Part I and Part II qualifications.
 Passing with distinction, she decided to extend the topic of her MSc thesis into doctorate studies.
 Her thesis is entitled Design strategies for food production integrated into buildings.
 She is in the first year of her part-time MPhil/PhD and will be submitting her registration papers by the end of the academic year 2010/2011.

 Mina is in the process of writing the literature review and attending the first year training modules, all in preparation for her research registration.
 Her research is moving towards theories that look into understanding human behaviour and use of new technologies to design systems which are intuitive and easy to use, minimising energy and maintenance.
 The sustainable integration of green infrastructure and food cultivation into the built environment is a key part of sustainable cities, however sustainable integration should not increase mains water and energy consumption.
 Alongside her part-time research, she is practicing architecture and assisting with teaching in the School of Architecture.

 Mina presented her MSc thesis results at the AESOP conference in October 2010.
-Mina also presented at the Oxford Brookes, School of Built Environment, Research Student Conference.
+Mina also presented at the Oxford Brookes Department of Planning, Research Student Conference.

 Questions and answers:

 - Before you came to Brookes what did you study and where?